-After the mesh is generated, you decide what type of analysis you want to run (in this case, Fluid Dynamics) and define the boundary conditions.
+After the mesh is generated, you decide what type of analysis you want to run (in this case, fluid dynamics) and define the boundary conditions.

-Once you complete the simulation setup, run the simulation in the cloud and receive real-time feedback which you can instantly post-process.
+Once you complete the simulation setup, run the simulation in the cloud and receive real-time feedback, which you can instantly post-process.
 The simulation results visualize the air velocity and recirculation areas around the billboard, which can also be quantified.
-Flow simulations can take up to a few hours when running locally and require specialized hardware, the maintenance of which would not be feasible for many engineering and consultancy firms—a problem which does not exist with a cloud-based solution.
+Flow simulations can take up to a few hours when running locally and require specialized hardware, the maintenance of which would not be feasible for many engineering and consultancy firms—a problem that does not exist with a cloud-based solution.

 Goal 2: Reduce Material Usage and Validate Strength with Finite Element Analysis

 Now that you know the exact wind forces, you would be able to perform a structural analysis on the same platform, applying the load on the billboard.
 The results will show you the displacement field and von Mises stress, allowing you to look deeper into the safety factor and ultimately make important design decisions—in this case, potential material reduction.